dragozzine/nPSF/RUNPROPS.md

     # Tells nPSF the size of the empirical psf (can make this smaller than actual size to cut out artifacts)

 "psf_x": 0,
     # psf_x and psf_y adjust the location of the left corner of the empirical psf (to cut out artifacts).
-Make sure you change emp_size accordingly so that your range still fits within your empirical psf image.
+Make sure you change emp_size accordingly so that your range still fits within your empirical psf image

 "psf_y": 0,